Trench 11: Production

 Development of the film begin in 2011 by producer Tyler Levine and his production company Carousel Pictures.
 Tyler partnered with Buffalo Gal Pictures to recruit various well known Canadian film crew.
-The crew includes Chad Giesbrecht (production designer), Dylan Macleod (cinematographer), Francois Dagenais (special makeup effects artist), Michael Munn (film editor), Martin Katz (executive producer), Walter Gasparovic (executive producer), Phyllis Laing (executive producer), and Isaac Clements (co-producer).
+The crew includes Chad Giesbrecht (production designer), Dylan Macleod (cinematographer), Francois Dagenais (special makeup effects artist), Mike Munn (film editor), Martin Katz (executive producer), Walter Gasparovic (executive producer), Phyllis Laing (executive producer), and Isaac Clements (co-producer).

 Telefilm Canada, The Harold Greenburg Fund, Manitoba Film and Music and the Cogeco Fund helped financed the film's development and production.

 Production of the film began in late 2016 and was shot in Winnipeg, Canada.
 The director of the film, Leo Scherman, described that the biggest challenge in making the film was due to a limited budget for making Canadian films compared to films produced elsewhere (i.e. the United States).
 Leo stated that he was fortunate and thankful for the generous amount of financial support the film had behind it.

 Release

 Trench 11 premiered in Canada during the Toronto After Dark Film Festival on October 15, 2017.
-It was later released in Mexico on October 27, 2017, during the Morbido Film Fest and the UK on April 21, 2018, during the Dead by Dawn Horror Film Festival.
+It was later released in Mexico on October 27, 2017, during Mórbido Fest and the UK on April 21, 2018, during the Dead by Dawn Horror Film Festival.
 It was released in Canada for a second time (albeit limited) on August 31, 2018.
 On September 11, 2018, the film was released in the US through the internet.